MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

 ### Task 1: Review the ACSS VIS page

-1. When the VIS deployment has completed, view the **VI1 Virtual Instance for SAP solutions** page and explore the available information from the Virtual Instance for SAP solutions page menu, including:<TODO image?>
+1. When the VIS deployment has completed, view the **VI1 Virtual Instance for SAP solutions** page and explore the available information from the Virtual Instance for SAP solutions page menu, including:

-    1. **Overview**
+    1. **Overview**:

         - The **Get Started** tab displays options to "Install SAP software" and to "Confirm already installed SAP software."